Astros vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros hit the field against Luis Robert and the Chicago White Sox on Friday at 8:10 PM ET, in the first of a three-game series at Guaranteed Rate Field.
+Dylan Cease is starting for the Chicago White Sox on Saturday against Kyle Tucker and the Houston Astros.
+First pitch is at 7:15 PM ET at Guaranteed Rate Field.

-The favored Astros have -145 moneyline odds against the underdog White Sox, who are listed at +120.
-The total is 8.5 runs for the contest (with -120 odds to hit the over and +100 odds to go under).
+Bookmakers list the White Sox as -135 moneyline favorites, while giving the underdog Astros +110 moneyline odds to win.
+The over/under is 8.5 runs for this contest (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.